augmentedstartups/AR_HandGestures/A_HandRotation/README.md

 # Hand Rotation Tutorial in Unity

-Rotation

-Introduction
+## Introduction
 Hey guys and welcome back.
 In this tutorial I’ll be showing you how to use the force to rotate 3d objects by channeling chi from your hands.
 Haha So in other words the 3d game object rotates based on the rotation value detected using Manomotion SDK.
 It’s really quite simple to do this since manomotion does all the hard work of hand gesture recognition and analysis to obtain the hand rotation along an axis relative to the camera image plane.
 So lets get into it

 ## What will we need?
-So, we’ll require the base-project which you can get from my github repo, www.github.com/reigngt09/Handgestures/A_Handrotate.
+So, we’ll require the base-project which you can get from my github repo, https://github.com/reigngt09/AR_HandGestures/edit/master/A_HandRotation.

 You will also need to have the latest Manomotion SDK to import any package that has not been exported from the base-project.
 The project
 So, start a new Unity Project, Let’s call it Hand_Rotation, Import those two files, first the base project and then Manomotion SDK.
 Also don’t forget to input your Manomotion License key under Manomotion Manager